Usheninte/open-source-projects/README.md

 This is an open source React portfolio web app template.
 I built this for both experienced and entry-level developers to be able to quickly highlight their key projects.

-I did this because building things is important, and sharing what is built is of even greater relevance.
+I did this because building things is important, but sharing what is built is of even greater relevance.

 - - -